 Other financial liabilities are subsequently measured at amortized cost using the effective interest method.
 Interest expense is recognized in profit or loss.
 Any gain or loss on derecognition is also recognized in profit or loss.

-The Company classifies demand loan, accounts payable and accrued liabilities, and redeemable preferred shares as financial liabilities measured at amortized cost.
+The Company classifies loan, accounts payable and accrued liabilities as financial liabilities measured at amortized cost.

-3. Significant accounting policies and changes in significant accounting policies (continued):
+3. Material accounting policies and changes in material accounting policies (continued):

 (d) Financial liabilities (continued):